academic-templates/tex-course-index-template/README.md

 It is possible to provide a reference and to alias it with a desired text thanks to the "`@`" symbol:

     \indexentry{reference@some_text}{page_number_or_range}

+> **Important note**: The format of `reference` affects the index reference location.
+That is, an alias consisting of:
+>
+> - 1+ digits and 1+ letters: will be sorted as a symbol, thus in the *Topics* section.
+> - only digits: will be sorted as a number, thus in the *Categories* section.
+> - 1+ letters then anything else: will be sorted as text, thus in the letter sections.

 It is also possible to indent a reference under another one thanks to the "`!`" symbol: